What Acne Tells About Your Body

 Other symptoms include lower immunity, weak cough, fatigue, blocked nose, nasal-sounding voice, constipation and frequent urination.

-Forehead and eyebrow area
+Forehead and Eyebrow Area

 In TCM, the small intestine is closely related to the heart channel as they share a paired relationship.
 The forehead corresponds to the small intestine and bladder channels, while the eyebrow area corresponds to the heart and liver channels.